-Executive Order 1111, issued on May 23, 2018 by the California State University (CSU) Chancellor relates to disability support and accommodations across all CSUs.
-This order supersedes Executive Order 926, and contains critical information regarding the specifics on how CSU campuses must comply with ensuring physical access to programs, accessibility of information resources as well as technology access, disability support & accommodations for students, disability support & accommodations for students in employment, and disability support & accommodations for students in contracting.
+Executive Order 1111, issued on May 23, 2018, by former California State University (CSU) Chancellor Timothy P. White relates to disability support and accommodations across all CSUs.
+This order supersedes Executive Order 926 and contains critical information regarding the specifics on how CSU campuses must comply with ensuring physical access to programs, accessibility of information resources as well as technology access, disability support & accommodations for students, disability support & accommodations for students in employment, and disability support & accommodations for students in contracting.